Give Now Honor Tree - Honor someone with a gift to the VBH Foundation.

 Donors are offered the opportunity to make their contribution anonymously in all acknowledgement materials.

-LifeSpire and the VBH Foundation comply with all HIPAA Privacy and Security regulations with regards to resident records.
+LifeSpire of Virginia and the VBH Foundation comply with all HIPAA Privacy and Security regulations with regards to resident records.

 We collect, use and disclose personal information only for purposes that a reasonable person would consider appropriate in light of the circumstances.
 We do not sell, trade, or otherwise share our mailing lists.
 However, if at any time you wish to be removed from our mailing list, simply contact us by phone at 804-521-9213 or via email at firstname.lastname@example.org.
 Please allow 14 days to allow us to update our records accordingly.